znanx/cf-clearance-scraper/README.md

 # CF Clearance Scraper

+[Disclosure]
+- Cloudflare no longer offers the Turnstile token with input on some sites.
+For this reason, some sites may have problems in getting Turnstile token.
+- If you still see waf when you send a request with the received header information, there is probably tls fingerprint protection on the site.
+You can send your requests with such libraries. https://www.npmjs.com/package/cycletls
+- If you are having problems, please delete the local image completely and install the latest image

 [UPDATE] You can now get a Turnstile Captcha token.
 It will return it in 5 seconds on average.

 This package provides an api that returns cookies (cf-clearance) that you can request on a website protected by Cloudflare WAF (corporate or normal) without being blocked by WAF.